 3. The economic sustainability of bio fuel

-Let us not pretend that anyone who builds an industrial plant for several hundred million euros must at least be able to pay his workforce with the income from the operation of the plant and ideally also want to make a profit.
+Let us not pretend that anyone who builds an industrial plant for several hundred million euros must be able to at least pay his workforce with the income from the operation of the plant and ideally also want to make a profit.
 This is the same with biofuels as with any petroleum refinery that supplies us with the petroleum products that we consumers want every day.
-Without the possibility of financial gain, nobody takes the risks and invests in the complex and expensive construction of a biodiesel or bioethanol plant, That is why every entrepreneurial activity also requires a sustainably functioning business model.
-And it is precisely this required economic sustainability, for my sake too investment security (see Verbio AG), is currently at great risk when building bio-fuel plants.
+Without the possibility of financial gain, nobody takes the risks and invests in the complex and expensive construction of a biodiesel or Bioethanol plant.
+That is why every entrepreneurial action also needs a sustainably functioning business model.
+And it is precisely this economic sustainability that is needed, because of me investment security (see Verbio AG), is currently at great risk when building bio-fuel plants.

 The use of bio-fuel is closely linked to the wish of society, especially drivers, to actively contribute to climate protection and the energy and raw materials transition.
-Biofuel is currently the only alternative that enables a quick, affordable and comparatively gentle energy transition in the mobility sector. electromobility, Car-sharing concepts or the complete abandonment of driving are further alternatives for the deprivation of fossil raw materials.
-However, these alternatives are all significantly more expensive, require a lot of development time, or impose major restrictions on drivers.
-All alternatives are important, but in my opinion, bio-fuel contributes to climate protection the quickest and easiest!
+Bio fuel is currently the only alternative that enables a quick, affordable and comparatively gentle energy transition in the mobility sector.
+Electric Mobility, Car-sharing concepts or the complete abandonment of driving are further alternatives for the withdrawal of fossil raw materials.
+However, these alternatives are all significantly more expensive, still require a lot of development time, or impose major restrictions on drivers.
+All alternatives are important, but in my opinion, bio-fuel contributes to climate protection the fastest and most uncomplicated!

-The players in the bio-fuel industry have also made this claim: that they are climate-neutral and thus a direct contribution to climate protection.
-Especially when growing classic (outdated?) energy crops In the first generation, scientists have now found that the simple calculation that the plant absorbs as much CO2 for its growth as is released when the bio-fuel produced from it is burned does not work.
-Today one is more realistic and takes into account that the cultivation of energy crops and the refinement of agricultural raw materials also require process steps that have an additional energy requirement.
+The players in the bio-fuel industry have also taken up this claim: that they are climate-neutral and thus a direct contribution to climate protection.
+Especially when growing classic (outdated?)
+Energy crops In the first generation, scientists have now found that the simple calculation that the plant absorbs as much CO2 for its growth as is released when the bio-fuel produced from it is burned does not work.
+Today one is more realistic and takes into account that the cultivation of energy crops and the refinement of agricultural raw materials also require process steps which have an additional energy requirement.
 Especially in a fossil fuel economy, this means further emissions from bio-fuel.

 At this point, I would also like to remind you that the downstream production processes for the extraction, processing and transport of fossil raw materials also release additional emissions!
 So if you extend the emissions calculation to include the processing processes, you also have to do the same for the fossil fuels.
 And then the biofuels are in a much better position again.
 To my knowledge, this has not been the case so far.
 Only bio-fuel has to demonstrate its ecological footprint across the entire value chain in order to be used as bio-fuel in Europe.
-This unequal assessment of fossil and renewable fuels has been reflected in the complex model approach ILUC pointed.
-The concept of indirect land use changes (ILUC) is very controversial and would have a greater impact on bio-fuel than all other fuels.
+This unequal assessment of fossil and renewable fuels has been reflected in the complex model approach ILUC sharpened.
+The concept of indirect land use changes (ILUC) is very controversial and would have a greater impact on biofuels than all other fuels.
 Measuring with a double standard is a deep reason why the entry of bio-fuel into the fuel market is currently so slow.
-That is why the EU Commission has had such a difficult time in recent years, one-sided ILUC factor for bio fuel introduce.
+That is why the EU Commission has struggled so hard in recent years, one-sided ILUC factor for bio fuel introduce.